 These usually occur suddenly and worsen over a few days, but may sometimes develop over weeks.

 Contact lens-related infections are the most common cause of corneal infections in Singapore.
-Healthy contact lens wear can reduce the risk of infections.
-Healthy contact lens wear includes:
+Good contact lens hygiene and habits can reduce the risk of infections.

 Corneal infections can also occur after eye trauma and injury.
 Many of these are seen in work site-related injuries and can be prevented with the appropriate use of safety goggles.